JuliaReach/LazySets.jl/docs/src/man/iterative_refinement.md

 ```

 We can instantiate and append this approximation to a fresh `PolygonalOverapproximation`
-object, which is a type that wraps a set and a list of `LocalApproximation`'s.
+object, which is a type that wraps a set and a list of `LocalApproximation`s.
 The approximation is refinable, since it can be "split" along `ndir`, where `ndir`
 is the direction normal to the line ``(p_1 p_2)`` (shown dash-dotted in the figure),
 providing two approximations which are closer to the given set in Hausdorff distance.